East Hero 2 MF.jpg

 Insurance doesn’t pay or reimburse for IADC.

-I currently still accept Aetna, Kaiser PPO, and First Choice Health.
-I am in the process of phasing out Aetna.
+I accept Aetna, Kaiser PPO, and First Choice Health.

 I offer Premera out-of-network benefits.
 Please feel free to inquire about details.